Sam Worthington

 Sam Worthington in the movie "Under the Banner of Heaven"

-However, the main film featuring Worthington was the long-awaited sequel to "Avatar" - "The Way of Water".
+But Worthington's biggest project was the long-awaited "Avatar" sequel - "The Way of Water."

-As the actor admitted, filming in the picture was the most difficult for him in his acting career, both emotionally and physically.
-At times he wanted to quit everything and run away.
+According to the actor, filming the movie was the most challenging experience of his career, both emotionally and physically.
+At times he wanted to quit and walk away from it all.
 This was partly due to the fear of death.

 Sam Worthington in the movie "Avatar: The Way of Water"